Council tax information for landlords

 An owner is a person who satisfies the following conditions:

 a) they have a material interest in the whole or any part of the dwelling; and

 b) that at least part of the dwelling (or as the case may be the part concerned) is not subject to a material interest inferior to their interest.

 What happens if a tenant moves out before the end of their tenancy agreement?

 A tenant with a fixed-term tenancy for 6 months or more who moves out before the end of the fixed term, will become liable for unoccupied charges until their tenancy end-date.
 However, a tenant on a periodic or rolling tenancy cannot be held liable for any unoccupied charge due.

 What is a periodic tenancy?

-Once a tenant’s fixed-term tenancy expires, if they stay on without a new fixed-term tenancy being drawn up then their tenancy becomes a periodic or rolling one, which means they no longer hold a material interest in the property.
-So although they can be charged for the period they are living in the property, they cannot be charged for any Council Tax charges if they move out and the property becomes no one’s main residence, even if they haven’t given the landlord notice in accordance with their tenancy agreement or indeed handed the keys back.
+Once a tenant's fixed-term tenancy expires, if they stay on without a new fixed-term tenancy being drawn up then their tenancy becomes a periodic or rolling one, which means they no longer hold a material interest in the property.
+So although they can be charged for the period they are living in the property, they cannot be charged for any Council Tax charges if they move out and the property becomes no one's main residence, even if they haven't given the you notice in accordance with their tenancy agreement or indeed handed the keys back.